mozilla-services/heka/docs/source/developing/plugin.rst

         Run(or OutputRunner, h PluginHelper) (err error)
     }

-In fact, there is very little difference between filter and output plugins, other than tasks that they will be performing.
+In fact, there are many ways in which filter and output plugins are similar.
 Like filters, outputs should call the `InChan` method on the provided runner to get an input channel, which will feed `PipelinePack` objects.
-Like filters, outputs should listen on this channel until it is closed, at which time they should perform any necessary clean-up and thenreturn.
+Like filters, outputs should listen on this channel until it is closed, at which time they should perform any necessary clean-up and then return.
 And, like filters, any output plugin with a `ticker_interval` value in the configuration will use that value to create a ticker channel that can be accessed using the runner's `Ticker` method.
 And, finally, outputs should also be sure to call `PipelinePack.Recycle()` when they finish w/ a pack so that Heka knows the pack is freed up for reuse.

+The primary way that outputs differ from filters, of course, is that outputs need to serialize (or extract data from) the messages they receive and then send that data to an external destination.
+The serialization (or data extraction) should be performed by the output's specified encoder plugin, which can be accessed by calling the OutputRunner's `Encoder` method.
+Then you can pass the PipelinePack in to the encoder's `Encode` method to get back the raw bytes that should be sent out over the wire.

 .. _register_custom_plugins: